 It is important to note that the person who discriminates may be the same age or even older than the victim.

 - An employer may only take age into account when making an employment-related decision if it is in regard to an authentic qualification necessary for the business's operation.

-- An employer cannot enact a policy, even if it applies to all other workers, if it negatively impacts employees or applicants covered by the Age Discrimination in Employment Act because of their age and is not based on a reasonable fact other than age.
+- An employer cannot enact any policy that negatively impacts employees or applicants because of their age and is not based on another reasonable factor.

 Go to the EEOC Public Portal to file a charge of age discrimination, submit an inquiry, or schedule an appointment at any EEOC field office.
 You can also visit any office without making an appointment.
-The EEOC also accepts phone calls but you cannot submit a claim that way.
-Have ready any documentation that supports your name, including any individuals who witnessed it (EEOC, How to File a Claim of Employment Discrimination).
+Call the EEOC at 1-800-669-4000 to discuss your case with an EEOC representative who can advise you if it is covered by the ADEA.